Al Khor Island: Early Dilmun period

 Pottery originating from the Dilmun civilization suggests the island was linked with the Bahrain-based civilization from c.
 2000 BC to 1750 BC.
 Ceramics dating to the early Dilmun period consist mainly of medium-sized jars and cooking pots.
 The settlements dating to the Dilmun period may have been established to expedite trade journeys between Bahrain to the closest significant settlement in the Persian Gulf, Tell Abraq.
 Another scenario entails that the encampments were created by visiting fishermen or pearl fishers from Dilmun.
 It has also been suggested that the presence of pottery is indicative of trade between the inhabitants of Al Khor Island and the Dilmun civilization, though this is considered unlikely due to the scarce population of Qatar during this period.

 Kassite period

 The Kassites operated a purple dye industry on the island from c.
 1400 to 1100 BC.
 There were also trade relations between the inhabitants of Qatar and the Kassite.
 Among the findings were 3,000,000 crushed snail shells and Kassite potsherds.
 It has been asserted that the island is the site of the earliest known production of purple shellfish dye.
 The dye was obtained from the murex snail and dubbed "Tyrian purple".

 Sasanian period

 Artifacts originating from the late Sasanian period, from c.
 400 to 600 AD, were found here.

 Late Islamic period

 Al Khor Island was inhabited during the late Islamic period, from c.
 1700 to 1900.

-Discovery
+Research history

-The Mission Archéologique Français à Qatar, a French team led by Jacques Tixier, discovered the site in 1976.
+The site was already known before 1976, but it was first systematically studied by the Mission Archéologique Française à Qatar, a French team led by Jacques Tixier, in 1976.